Updated March 15, 2023

-As developers, it is our responsibility to check for buffer overflows in our code.
-If buffer overflows are handled in the code itself, the security of the system is not hampered through buffer-overflow attacks.
+It is the responsibility of developers to check for buffer overflows in our code.
+Handling buffer overflows in the code itself can prevent the security of the system from being prone to such attacks.

-- Exception handling must be leveraged to detect buffer overflows and prevent code execution in the event of it.
+- Using exception handling to detect buffer overflows and prevent code execution in the event of one.

-- Allocate large enough size to buffer so that un-intended large volumes of data are dealt with properly.
+- Allocate large enough size to buffers to properly handle un-intended large volumes of data.

 - Avoid using library functions or third-party methods that are not bound-checked for buffer overflows.
-Common examples of such functions to avoid are gets(), scanf(), strcpy() These are primarily in C/C++ language.
+Common examples of such functions to avoid are gets(), scanf(), strcpy(), especially in C/C++ language.

-- Code testing should account for such vulnerabilities and rigorously test the code and fix bugs that may lead to overflow.
+- Code testing should account for such vulnerabilities and rigorously test the code to identify and fix bugs that may lead to overflow.

 - Modern programming languages, operating systems, and code compilers have evolved to automatically detect buffer overflows and stop the command execution in such cases.
 This has become the most reliable way to detect buffer overflows automatically.

 Try it Yourself

-Disclaimer – The following program is for illustration purposes only and should not be used to cause harm of any sort.
-Any resemblance to malicious code is merely coincidental.
-Moreover, the operating systems nowadays are smart enough to have buffer-attack-preventive checks in place.
+Disclaimer: The following program is for demonstration purposes only and should not serve to cause harm in any way.
+Any resemblance to malicious code is purely coincidental.
+Additionally, modern operating systems come with buffer-attack-preventive measures.

-Below is the C program that can cause a potential buffer overrun.
-Why the choice of language C?
-This is because the more advanced programming languages were developed to deal with buffer overruns during compile time only.
-Although, nowadays, the compilers of C also have certain checks to avoid detecting buffer overflow.
-So, you would only be seeing an error message indicating that a buffer overrun was detected.
+Below is a C program that could potentially cause a buffer overrun.
+The choice of language is C because more advanced programming languages have been developed to deal with buffer overruns during compile time.
+However, even modern C compilers have certain checks in place to avoid detecting buffer overflows.
+If such an overflow were to occur, you would receive an error message indicating a buffer overrun detection.

 int main(int argc, char *argv)